computational-ecology-lab/mutualism-eco-evo-assembly/readme.rst

 When downloading from github, first include the contents from **data_folders.zip** into the same folder containing the scripts.

 The file **spec-file.txt** contains all the information about the conda environment that hosted this project.

+This project was supported by the Leverhulme Trust through Research Project Grant **\# RPG-2022-114**.